Los Angeles, California, 1895 - Mexico City, 1970

 In 1954 Rosa Rolanda finally separated from Miguel Covarrubias due to the romance he had with the dancer Rocio Sagaon.
 Later, in 1958, Rosa Rolanda obtained a scholarship from the Guggenheim Foundation to prepare a book of photographs that would be entitled “Living and Dead.
 The Dance in India and Bali.“

 Rosa Rolanda died in Mexico City in 1970.
-Luis Barragan was her only heir and executor, so he recovered her personal belongings, which are now part of the collection of Museo Casa Luis Barragan.
+Luis Barragan was her only heir and executor, so he recovered her personal belongings, which are now part of the Museo Casa Luis Barragan collection.

 (Sources: 1.Sanchez Soler, Monserrat; Coronel Rivera, Juan (2011).
 Rosa Rolanda (1898-1970): Una orquidea tatuada y la danza en las manos.
 Consejo Nacional para la Cultura y las Artes; 2.
 Monsivais, Carlos (2007).
 Rosa Covarrubias: una americana que amo Mexico.
 Puebla: Universidad de las Americas; 3.
 Fort, Ilene Susan; Arcq, Tere; Geis, Terri (2012).
 In Wonderland.
 Munich London New York: Delmonico Books Prester; 4.
 About Rosa Rolanda, faculty.hope.edu/andre/artistPages/rolanda_bio.html, Hope University.)